 Throughout his career, Jim has served on numerous national and local boards and is currently on the Board of Visitors, School of Social Work, University of Pittsburgh, the Advisory Committee of the Center for African American Urban Studies and The Economy at Carnegie Mellon University, and the McCune Foundation.

 As a graduate of an all-women’s college, Sarah is passionate about women’s issues and organizations that support such.
-When not chasing around her infant daughter or whippets, she enjoys nerdy pursuits such as reading, sewing, and pretending she’s a teenaged Japanese pop star.
+When not chasing around her daughter or whippets, she enjoys nerdy pursuits such as board games, sewing, and jamming on her ukulele.

 Sarah Wertheimer has over 20 years’ experience working in the nonprofit sector as a project manager, researcher, writer, and facilitator.
 Her areas of interest have included nonprofit mergers and strategic alliances, quality standards for youth-serving organizations, strategic planning, leadership development, and executive search services.
 This last area is where she has focused most of her efforts in recent years.
 In addition, Sarah has served as a board member and officer for The Group for Recycling in Pennsylvania (now PA Resources Council), Rodef Shalom Congregation, and the Kelly-Strayhorn Theater.
 She is a graduate of Carnegie Mellon University and lives with her husband in Wilkinsburg.